Skip to main content

 Frequently Asked Questions

 The timeline varies based on your situation.
-If probate is required, it typically takes 6-12 months in Colorado.
-However, you can often sell the property during probate.
+If probate is required, it typically takes 6-12 months in Colorado to complete.
+However, you can often sell the property during probate once you have been appointed as personal representative (usually 2-4 weeks after filing).
 If you sell to a direct buyer, closing can happen in as few as 7-14 days once you have authority to sell.

-Inherited property receives a "stepped-up" basis, meaning you only pay capital gains tax on appreciation after the date of death.
-If you sell quickly at or near the inherited value, you may owe little to no capital gains tax.
-Colorado does not have a state inheritance tax.
+Inherited property receives a "stepped-up" basis, meaning your cost basis for capital gains purposes is the fair market value at the date of death, not what the previous owner paid.
+If you sell relatively soon at or near the inherited value, you may owe little to no capital gains tax.
+Colorado does not have a state inheritance or estate tax.
+Federal estate tax only applies to estates exceeding $13.61 million (2024).
 Consult a tax professional for your specific situation.

 Sometimes.
-If the property was held in a trust, had a transfer-on-death deed, or qualifies for a small estate affidavit (under $70,000), probate may not be required.
-Otherwise, you will need to go through probate to transfer title.
+Probate is not required if the property was held in a revocable living trust, had a transfer-on-death (TOD) deed (also called a beneficiary deed), was owned as joint tenants with right of survivorship, or qualifies for a small estate affidavit (estates under $50,000 with no real property).
+Otherwise, you will need to go through probate to legally transfer title.

-When multiple heirs inherit a property, all must agree on major decisions like selling.
-You can sell the property and divide the proceeds according to the will or intestate succession laws.
+When multiple heirs inherit a property, all must agree on major decisions like whether to sell.
+You can sell the property and divide the proceeds according to the will or Colorado intestate succession laws.
+If heirs disagree, options include one heir buying out the others, or in extreme cases, a partition action through the courts.
 A direct sale can simplify this process by providing a clear, quick division of assets.

 Not necessarily.
-While repairs can increase the sale price on the open market, they require time and money you may not have.
-Direct buyers purchase properties as-is, eliminating the need for repairs and allowing you to sell faster.
+While repairs can potentially increase the sale price on the open market, they require time, money, and effort you may not have.
+Additionally, repair costs do not always translate dollar-for-dollar to increased sale price.
+Direct buyers purchase properties completely as-is, eliminating the need for repairs and allowing you to sell faster.
+This is particularly valuable for inherited properties that may have deferred maintenance.

 Need Help Selling Your Inherited Property?